ZuraArabidze/DesignPatterns/README.md

 - When objects are complex with multiple optional parameters.
 - When you want to reuse the construction process for different representations.
 - When you want to hide the complexity of object creation from the client.

+## Prototype Pattern

+**Intent:**
+Specify the kinds of objects to crea te using a prototypical instance, and create new objects by copying this prototype.

+**Real-World Analogy:**
+Think of a document template:
+Instead of writing a document from scratch every time, you copy an existing template and make small changes.
+The template is your "prototype," and every new document is a clone.

+**When to Use:**
+- When creating a new object is costly or resource-intensive (e.g., object with heavy initialization or database calls).
+- When you want to avoid subclass proliferation by cloning a preconfigured object.
+- When objects are similar but differ in a few properties.
+- When you want to store and copy object configurations at runtime.